manetu/policyengine/docs/docs/deployment/envoy-integration.md

 ```

 :::tip[Resource Format]
 This example uses the simple MRN string format, which is the recommended approach.
 The PolicyEngine's [Resource Resolution](/integration/resource-resolution) enriches resources with metadata at evaluation time.
-Use the Fully Qualified Descriptor format only when the mapper has context the backend cannot determine.
+Use the Fully Qualified Descriptor format only when the mapper has context that the backend cannot determine.
 :::

 ## Istio Integration